Decentralized Mesh Network Peer

 Key Features

-- Beacon Broadcasting: UDP beacon system for server announcement
+- Beacon Broadcasting: UDP beacon system for server announcement, including a rolling TOTP cluster token for membership validation

 - Decentralized Architecture: No single point of failure